The award will provide $650,000 over three years, in support of:

 Review occurs in the following stages: Staff screen abstracts, brief CVs, and, if warranted, full applications to determine whether they fit with the primary objectives of the award and potentially meet other Selection Criteria.
 Next, the Institutional Challenge Grant Selection Committee reviews the remaining applications.
 Each application receives detailed reviews by at least two Committee members.
-The Committee then chooses finalists, and the PI and leader from the public agency or private nonprofit organization will be invited to New York City for an interview in January of 2018.
-During the interview, finalists have the opportunity to respond to Committee members’ reviews.
+The Committee then chooses finalists, and the PI and leader from the public agency or private nonprofit organization will be invited submit a written response and to New York City for an interview on February 1, 2019.
+During the interview, finalists have the opportunity to present their team and respond to Committee members’ reviews.
 Following the interviews, the Selection Committee chooses one Institutional Challenge Grant recipient.
 The application is presented for approval by the Board of Trustees at its March meeting.

 A program report will be required from the principal investigator 30 days prior to the end of the planning period.
 This report should describe the progress of the planning period, announce identified fellows, update the partnership agreement(s) (if necessary), and confirm that the planning period funds were disbursed equally between the research institution and partner public agency or nonprofit organization.

 Thereafter, annual program and financial reports are required from the principal investigator and their institutions.
 Final reports are due at the conclusion of the award.
-Partners also complete final program reports.
+The lead from the public agency or nonprofit organization must also complete annual and final program reports.